Nuclear C*-algebras: 99 problems: Examples of non-nuclear simple pure -algebras

 More generally, following the breakthrough result \cite{BKKO:IHES} showing reduced group {$C^*$}-algebras have a unique trace whenever they are simple, we hope that this trace is good enough to see the order on positive elements.

 \begin{question} Let $G$ be a countable discrete {$C^*$}-simple group (i.e.\ $C^*_r(G)$ is simple).
-Does $C^*_r(G)$ have strict comparison with respect to its unique trace?\footnote{As pointed out to the authors by Hannes Thiel, it seems challenging even to determine whether $C^*_r(G)$ has a unique quasitrace in this case (i.e.\ whether Question~\ref{q:QT} holds for $C^*_r(G)$ when $G$ is {$C^*$}-simple).
+Does $C^*_r(G)$ have strict comparison with respect to its unique trace?\footnote{As pointed out to the authors by Hannes Thiel, it seems challenging even to determine whether $C^*_r(G)$ has a unique quasitrace in this case (i.e.\ whether Problem~\ref{q:QT} holds for $C^*_r(G)$ when $G$ is {$C^*$}-simple).
 Strict comparison with respect to the unique trace would show that there is a unique quasitrace.
-For exact groups, Haagerup's Theorem \ref{thm:HaagerupQT} skirts the quasitrace problem, and a solution to question \ref{q:C*simplecomparison} for exact groups would already be very significant progress.} \end{question}
+For exact groups, Haagerup's Theorem \ref{thm:HaagerupQT} skirts the quasitrace problem, and a solution to Problem \ref{q:C*simplecomparison} for exact groups would already be very significant progress.} \end{question}

-In the preprint \cite{Robert23}, Robert gives a unified proof of strict comparison for $C^*_r(\mathbb F_\infty)$ and $\mathcal Z$ (among other {$C^*$}-algebras); he defines a {$C^*$}-algebra $A$ with a trace $\tau$ to be \emph{selfless} if there exists a $^*$-homomorphism $\sigma$ as in the following diagram, where $i_1:A \to (A,\tau)^{*\infty}$ denotes the first-factor embedding into the reduced free product:
+In the preprint \cite{Robert23}, Robert gives a unified proof of strict comparison for $C^*_r(\mathbb F_\infty)$ and $\mathcal Z$ (among other {$C^*$}-algebras); he defines a {$C^*$}-algebra $A$ with a state\footnote{In our context, $\tau$ will always be a trace, hence the choice of notation.} $\tau$ to be \emph{selfless} if there exists a $^*$-homomorphism $\sigma$ as in the following diagram, where $i_1:A \to (A,\tau)^{*\infty}$ denotes the first-factor embedding into the reduced free product:

 It is shown that both $\mathcal Z$ and $C^*_r(\mathbb F_\infty)$ are selfless in this sense and that selfless {$C^*$}-algebras are simple, with strict comparison, and are either purely infinite, or have a unique trace, which is also the unique quasitrace (\cite[Theorem 5.2, Proposition 2.2 and Theorem 3.1, respectively]{Robert23}).
 Refining Problems~\ref{q:C*F2comparison} and \ref{q:C*simplecomparison}, Robert asked the following.\footnote{This was Question 12 in the first version of \cite{Robert23} on the arXiv, but, with the first part of the question being solved (see Addendum \ref{Addendum25.1}), it no longer appears explicitly in the revised version.}